Geert Arend Roorda: NEC

 After losing prospect on play time, he left to NEC in the summer of 2012.
 Unfortunately, his staying at his new club turned out to be a disappointment.
 After only playing 14 matches in one and a half season, partly caused by injuries, he left as a free agent in January 2014.

 Sparta Rotterdam

 He signed with Sparta in January 2014, but could not impress and was released half a season later, having played just seven matches for the Rotterdam side.

 Dordrecht

 On 31 July 2015, it was announced that Roorda had signed a one-year deal with Eerste Divisie side FC Dordrecht.

 Richmond SC

-In December 2015, it was announced that Roorda would be moving to Victoria, Australia to join Richmond SC in the National Premier Leagues Victoria.
+In December 2015, it was announced that Roorda would be moving to Victoria, Australia, Australia to join Richmond SC in the National Premier Leagues Victoria.

 Retirement

 In November 2016, Roorda joined Hoofdklasse club Flevo Boys, close to his residence in Lemmer.
 In April 2017, Roorda announced his retirement from football, instead choosing to focus on a career as a youth coach.